 Colmar: This town is smaller but some think even more charming than Strasbourg.
 It is also known as the Alsatian wine capital.
-You can take a barge to tour the town by canal in the Petite Venise (little Venice) area of the city.
+You can take a barge to tour the town by the canal in the Petite Venise (Little Venice) area of the city.

 Biking: Alsace is a great place to go on a bike tour.
 It’s not mountainous and the rolling hills between beautiful towns provide a peaceful level of effort.
 For more information, check this website: http://www.cyclinginalsace.com/en/video-cycling-alsace.html You can arrange a tour with a tour company, or do it on your own.
 Biking itineraries are available online or at tourist info bureaus.